kiwfy/taurus-manager/README.md

 ### Development

-Want to contribute?
+Do you wanna contribute?
 Great!

-The project using a simple code.
+This project has a simple code.
 Make a change in your file and be careful with your updates!
 **Any new code will only be accepted with all validations.**